moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 This sprint introduces a key architectural pattern: asynchronous processing for long-running or external-dependent tasks.2 The insurance eligibility check is a perfect use case.
-A synchronous API call to an external provider could be slow, creating a poor user experience and making the LabFlow system vulnerable to the provider's downtime.
+A synchronous API call to an external provider could be slow, creating a poor user experience and making the LabWise system vulnerable to the provider's downtime.
 By decoupling this process using a message queue, the UI remains fast and responsive for the Receptionist, and the system becomes more resilient.2 This architectural decision, implemented early for a non-critical feature, establishes a robust pattern that can be reused for other intensive tasks later in the project, such as large report generation or sending batch notifications.

 Acceptance Criteria